 The Group has opted to account for its freehold property at fair value which was determined by independent qualified valuers using evidence from observed prices in market transactions for similar properties in similar locations.
 The key assumptions used for the valuation of the properties are given in note 13.

 4. Turnover

-23.30(b) Sch 1.68 An analysis of turnover by class of business is as follows:
+An analysis of turnover by class of business is as follows: